-As a result, OnePlus is one of the first to release Android Pie to users, starting with the new Oxygen OS 9.0 release.
+As a result, OnePlus was also one of the first to release Android Pie to actual users, starting with its new Oxygen OS 9.0 software.
 Google’s Android 9 update is loaded with new features, smart controls, and more.
 Features you’ll want on your phone as soon as possible.

 - The first official OnePlus Android Pie update arrived on September 21st

 - OnePlus released Android Pie for the OnePlus 5 and 5T on December 25th

 - The company recently confirmed older devices could see a small delay in getting Pie

 OnePlus is one of the best when it comes to releasing software updates.
 Ever since they combined the entire developer team in 2017, they’ve beat bigger manufacturers like LG, Samsung and Motorola to updates.
 We saw a quick delivery of Android 7.0 Nougat, Android 8.0 Oreo, and now Android 9 Pie.